 - A lack of infrastructure to support sports participation; and

 - A drying Perth climate which affects wear and tear of reserves.

 The City intends to floodlight all active (sporting) reserves and this will be required to support the growth in sports participation and increased demand for reserve space.
 Participation levels for winter sport have increased from 3, 691 in 2004 to 6,819 in 2016 representing an increase of approximately 85%.

-During June 2017, floodlights will be installed at Peter Ellis Park and John Connell Reserve.
+Due for completion in March 2018, floodlights will be installed at Peter Ellis Park and John Connell Reserve.